lenra-io/lenra_cli/docs/commands/dev/index.md

+---
+description: This subcommand starts the Lenra app of the current directory in dev mode.
+---

 This subcommand starts the Lenra app of the current directory in dev mode.

 The dev mode builds and starts the app and then displays its logs.